5 Ways to Fix iPhone Touch Screen Not Working Issue After Updating to iOS 15

 With this, your iPhone should be back to factory settings, the touch screen not working issue fixed.
 You could restore all your lost data by using Dr.Fone - Data Recovery (iOS).

 Part 5: Restore to fix iPhone touch screen not working issue

+By Restoring your iPhone, you might fix the iPhone touch screen not working issue.
+However, you would also suffer from data loss as the device would return to its original manufacturer settings.
 This is an alternative means of achieving the same result as the previous solution.
-By Restoring your iPhone you might fix iPhone touch screen not working issue.
-However, you would also suffer from data loss as the device would return to its original manufacturer settings.
-In order to fix iPhone touch screen not working issue through a Restore function, you can follow the given steps:
+To fix iPhone touch screen not working issue through a Restore function, you can follow the given steps:

 - Download and access the latest version of iTunes.

 - Go to Device Tab > Summary > This Computer > Back Up Now.